A Literary historical science fiction mystery

 Dr. Maynard Little is a tall, dark, but not particularly handsome man.
 “Rugged” would say it better.
 He is old enough to be Guy’s father, but even though Doc could be considered old, he seems more an ageless man.
-Lanky, energetic, with a chiseled, not quite gaunt face.
-He walks and drives with hurried purposefulness but rarely hurries once he gets there.
+Lanky, energetic, with a chiseled, almost gaunt face, he walks and drives with hurried purposefulness but rarely hurries once he gets there.
 You don’t feel that his motor is running and in gear, ready to go someplace if you look away or pause for breath.

-Guy rose to greet him.
-The Ohio window scene still resembled a stage, and Guy still felt like someone at a play: The curtain had just gone up and the wind, whistling now and groaning through the trees, played an overture he heard through the glass.
+The Ohio window scene still resembled a stage, and Guy still felt like someone at a play: The curtain had gone up and the wind, whistling now and groaning through the trees, played an overture he heard through the glass.

 As they sat, the wind shifted.
 Trees and shrubs were now an audience craning for a better view inside the café window, and the two men were on stage.
 Certainly Guy didn’t know what the play was about; Doc had told him nothing.
 All he heard in his mind’s ear were words of G. K. Chesterton as a sort of voice-over narration: There is one thing that gives radiance to everything.
 It is the idea of something around the corner.